 4. Shih Tzu

-The Shih Tzu originated in China and is a toy dog breed known for their passionate temperament (in a good way).
+The Shih Tzu originated in Tibet or China and is a toy dog breed known for its passionate temperament (in a good way).
 Their name literally translates to “Little Lion” and it has been a popular dog breed since ancient times.

 One of its most remarkable characteristics is its alert nature, which means it’s the perfect watchdog.
 That being said, the burglars might have an easy time getting in if they show a little affection to the Shih Tzu as they tend to be very friendly towards strangers.